RAHULDAS6009/almsetufe/README.md

-It is a frontend for SIH project,70 percent of the pages are completed yet
+It is a frontend for SIH project,It is not completed yet